Consumer Medicine Information

 Important information about some of the ingredients of YERVOY

-Tell your doctor if you are on
+Tell your doctor if you are on a low-s

 odium (low-salt) diet before you are given YERVOY.
 This medicine contains 2.3 mg sodium per mL of concentrate.